 We provide £5,000 of funding annually for the Scotland's Client of the Year Award, which recognises the importance of a well-informed and enlightened client in delivering design excellence.

-The Scottish Civic Trust's My Place Photography Award is a built environment photographic project for primary and secondary school-aged children.
+The Scottish Civic Trust's My Place Photography Competition is a built environment photographic project for primary and secondary school-aged children.

 The winners represent Scotland in the International Heritage Photographic Experience exhibition.

 We provide £21,500 in support of the Saltire Society's annual Housing Design Awards, which celebrate innovation and excellence in Scottish house building and placemaking in both the public and private sectors.
 A specific Innovation in Housing Award recognises the importance of innovation in adaptability, technologies, life-cycle costs and energy use.